-One of McIntosh Trail ECDC Inc.'s long-term goals for our Five-Year Funding Cycle is to analyze, research, educate, and improve attendance for both Head Start and Early Head Start.
-In the 2015-16 school year Head Start had an attendance rate of 87.99% for actual enrollment.
-In Early Head Start the actual enrollment attendance was 86.47% for the school year.
+One of McIntosh Trail ECDC Inc.'s long-term goals for the Five-Year Funding Cycle is to analyze, research, educate, and improve attendance for both Head Start and Early Head Start.
+In the 2016-17 school year program had an attendance rate of 87.67% for actual enrollment.

 Research has shown that children with chronic absenteeism have weaker math and reading skills than their co-students.
-Chronic absenteeism is defined as missing at least 10% of learning and school time over the period of one school year.
+Chronic absenteeism is defined as missing over five days of learning and school time over the period of one school year.
 The Early Childhood Education community states that when a 0-5 young learner misses five or more days they can be defined as "chronic".
 McIntosh Trail ECDC Inc. participated in Georgia Head Start Association's Chronic Absenteeism Tracking project.